 An asterisk (*) replaces any number of characters in a string of text in Excel.

-=VLOOKUP("My text*", A:C, 2, FALSE)
+=VLOOKUP("My text"&"*", A:C, 2, FALSE)

-The VLOOKUP formula will then return the first value it finds where the lookup_value is text that begins with "My text".
-If our lookup_value was instead "*my text", then it would search for any text that ends with "my text" because the asterisk comes first.
+The VLOOKUP function will then return the first value it finds where the lookup_value is text that begins with "My text".
+If our lookup_value was instead "*"&"my text"

-=VLOOKUP("Amy*", A:B, 2, FALSE)
+=VLOOKUP("Amy"&"*", A:B, 2, FALSE)

-=VLOOKUP("*C.*", A:B, 2, FALSE)
+=VLOOKUP("*"&"C."&"*", A:B, 2, FALSE)

 Excel lets you use VLOOKUP to search for an exact match or an approximate match, as determined by the fourth argument, which is optional.
 VLOOKUP defaults to approximate match, so if you omit the fourth argument, or if you include it as TRUE or 1, then VLOOKUP will use an approximate match.